malayjoshi13/GSoC2022_OligoFinder/README.md

 pipeline for BOW to update continously (changes oligo_extract.py, Tfidfcreator)

 ### 6.1) Implementation of pipeline to extract text from research papers
-- Directly commited to the main branch.
+  - Directly commited to the main branch
+  - Overview -
+    - Created `get_paper_content.py` script which via `textpresso.py` script extracts content from research paper(s) in Wormbase corresponding to id(s) present in the `configure.py` file.

 #### 6.2) Implementation of RegEx rules (present inside `RegexRules`) folder for extracting sequences following structure of Oligonucletides